 Recreation Resource Management

 Requirements for the minors are found in the appropriate departmental sections of this catalog.
-Students should also consult a faculty advisor for the minor.
+Students should also consult an advisor for the minor.

 The S.J. and Jessie E. Quinney College of Natural Resources provides programs of study and professional training in the use and management of natural resources and the environment.
 These programs educate students to understand the processes that govern the natural ecosystems that comprise our lands, lakes, and streams.
 The department focuses on the value that these ecosystems have to humans and the impact that human activities have on the land.
 The goal is to foster the sustainable use of our natural resources by people.
 Our academic and research programs train students to assess the condition and value of our natural landscapes, to prioritize problems with current land use activities and policies, to restore degraded ecosystems, and then to develop monitoring programs to assess progress.